jbpagliuco/CppRefl/README.md

   OpenWorld
 };

 // Example of how to use reflected enums.
-(NB: Output is a rough example of what you'd see)
+(NB: Output is only a rough example of what you'd see)

 // Ways to get access to the reflected class:
 > cpprefl::Registry::GetSystemRegistry().GetEnum("ReflectedEnum")